-Revitalization of North Charleston’s South End continues to seem illusive with little progress and broken promises.
+Revitalization of the North Charleston South End continues to seem elusive with little progress and broken promises.
 There is hope that the commercial corridors of Rivers and Reynolds Avenue will be revitalized, as well as the surrounding Chicora-Cherokee community, but it has been a long wait.
 Omar Muhammad, president of the nonprofit Lowcountry Alliance for Model Communities, sees great potential for this part of town.
 “This area down here is really going to grow, just because of the port and the intermodal facility,” he said.
-However, city and county attempts to bring economic prosperity and vitality to the area with new jobs and services have not gone as planned.
+However, attempts to bring economic prosperity and vitality to the area with new jobs and services haven’t gone as planned.

 Big Plans Fall Through

 Big revitalization plans for the former Charleston Naval Hospital were supposed to breathe new life into the areas near Rivers and McMillan avenues, as a source of new jobs and social services.
-The results have been a failed renovation project costing the Charleston County taxpayers $33 million to settle a law suit and purchase the property.
-The most recent discussions evolve around tearing down the old hospital and building a new county office building in its place.
+The results have been a failed renovation project.
+This cost the Charleston County taxpayers $33 million to settle a lawsuit and purchase the property.
+Recent discussions revolve around tearing down the old hospital and building a new county office building in its place.

-The development plans for Shipwatch Square shopping center, located across the street from the former Charleston Naval Hospital to build a new grocery store have fallen through.
+The development plans for Shipwatch Square shopping center have also fallen through.
+The development, located across the street from the former Charleston Naval Hospital, included a new grocery store.
 This has left a “food desert” in this area because of a lack of options to buy groceries.

 Efforts Ongoing by Several Entities